 Asked if he was concerned about Boehner's threat to take away committee posts, Huizenga said: "It's far less of a concern than going back home and not being able to explain my vote."

-Meanwhile, during House floor debate on the measure, Democrats complained that any kind of offset would be unprecedented for emergency funding to help Americans in need.
+During floor debate on the measure, Hoyer and other Democrats complained that any kind of offset would be unprecedented for emergency funding to help Americans in need.

 "Even if they had the best offset in the world, I still think it's wrong" to require equivalent spending cuts when getting money to disaster victims, said House Minority Leader Nancy Pelosi, D-California.

 Conservative Republicans argued that the nation's expanding deficits require as much spending restraint as possible.